Henry A. Edmundson

-Henry Alonzo Edmundson (June 14, 1814 – December 16, 1890) was a nineteenth-century Virginia lawyer, congressman, farmer, slaveowner and Confederate officer.
+Henry Alonzo Edmundson (June 14, 1814 – December 16, 1890) was an American lawyer, congressman, farmer, slaveowner and Confederate officer.
+He served six terms in the U.S. House of Representatives from 1849 to 1861.

 Early and family life

-Born in Blacksburg, Virginia on either June 8 or 14 and sometime between 1813 and 1817 to Margaret King and her husband, Henry Edmundson.
-All agree that Henry was named after his father and raised by his stepmother, Maria Antoinette Radford Edmunson.
+He was born in Blacksburg, Virginia on either June 8 or 14 and sometime between 1813 and 1817 to Margaret King and her husband, Henry Edmundson.
+Henry was named after his father and raised by his stepmother, Maria Antoinette Radford Edmunson.
 His father farmed using enslaved labor and represented Montgomery County, Virginia in the Virginia House of Delegates four times, including when young Henry was a boy.
 The elder Edmundson also farmed and bought the Alleghany Turnpike in 1828.
 He hired private tutors for his son.
 Young Henry was sent to Washington, D.C. for higher education, and graduated from Georgetown College.
 When young Henry returned, he moved to Roanoke County and studied law.

-On January 7, 1840, Henry Edmundson married Mary Agnes Strother Lewis (1820-1848).
+On January 7, 1840, Henry Edmundson married Mary Agnes Strother Lewis.
 They had two daughters and two sons before she died in 1848.